doozr/doozr.github.io/_posts/2016-05-31-p0010_summation_of_primes_test.md

 of `142913828922` is reached in a mere `138ms`.
 Better, but not great.
 I may revisit later when I get my head around wheel factorisation.

+*Bonus:* Changing the prime generator code has sped problem 7 up from *46ms* to a tiny *12ms*.
+Good stuff.